 - Please call me back when you are free.
 I have something to share.

 Note: Whenever you wish to speak to someone, greet them first and then ask for permission.
-Especially when you talk to strangers, you should greet and introduce yourself first, then go asking for permission to talk.
+Especially when you talk to strangers, you should greet and introduce yourself first, then ask for permission to talk.
 There are numerous polite ways you can use to ask for permission.
 You can learn them from my article titled How to Ask for Permission Politely in English.

 Be Confident That It’s Fine to Ask Someone to Talk to You